 Software Development can include several things.
-It's often about something other than a product.
 Below, we'll see some differences between Software and Product Development.

 In the end, both are necessary for businesses.
 Likewise, both Software and Product Development have an influential impact on companies' success.
 The final goal is to deliver outcomes that combine quality, design, and functionality.